duartegroup/autodE/doc/dev/contributing.rst

    any assumption(s) and/or choices that your made and alternative design/implementaions that you considered. *What did you change or add?* *How?*. *Anything you could have done differently?
 Why not?*.
 -  **Some advice for reviewers**.
-Explicit the parts of your changes on which you would expect reviewers to focus their attention.
+Indicate the parts of your changes on which you would expect reviewers to focus their attention.
 These are often parts that you are unsure about or code that may be difficult to read.